sjbennett123/vindalebynight/content/background/Blackthorne’s Guide to Surviving Vindale.md

 This collection of our families history, local stories, creatures of and accounts of Vindale is intended to keep you vigilant and knowledgeable of the horrors you may face in the city of Vindale.
 The Blackthorne Hunter Family has been amongst the woods of Vindale for 35 years now.
 Until recently our names were forgotten to the echoes of time itself, but this has been corrected with recent events.

 Traditionally, there has always been a Vampire Prince of Vindale as was “custom” in these lands.
-Each Prince brings its own myriad of problems, it is our family's job to do our best to protect the citizens of Vindale from anything they send.
+Each Prince brings its own myriad of problems, it is our family's job to protect the citizens of Vindale from anything they send.
 This most recent breed of Vampire that has emerged is smarter than the last.
-It could be a change of elders or council, but it seems like an insurrection happened within their ranks over the last 4 years and the ruling courts now have dispatched the old guard.
+It could be a change of elders or council, but it seems an insurrection happened within their ranks over the last 4 years and the ruling courts have now dispatched the old guard.
 They appear to be friends and the defenders of Vindale but they are monsters through and through.
-Some have shown potential in being able to contain their bloodlust and be reasonable people but normally this is a masquerade they wear to gain favor with the population.
+Some have shown potential in being able to contain their bloodlust and be reasonable people but this is a masquerade they wear to gain favor with the population.
 I won’t say I like it, but this current brood of Vampires in Vindale are the most reasonable we have dealt with yet, there haven’t been killings in the streets and mass murder under their reign.
 They are sociable and among the people, it is not uncommon to see them walking the streets at night.
 Be careful if you engage with them and watch your surroundings.

 In the end, they all must die, but the night is powerful and endless, so we do what we must for Vindale.